beerose/blog/content/posts/translating-jira-to-javascript/post.md

 ### Code is less important than you think

 Maybe the problem is too much focus on the code itself.
-You think about all the smart ways to implement the feature that you won't stop for a moment to realize that "hey, I'm removing this page in my other PR, should we actually do this?" or "hey, that will make some other feature unusable".
+You think about all the smart ways to implement the feature that you won't stop for a moment to realize that _"hey, I'm removing this page in my other PR, should we actually do this?"_ or _"hey, that will make some other feature unusable"_.
 That's the simple way to make your work counterproductive.
-It won't always mean a complete waste of time.
+It won't always mean a _complete_ waste of time.
 But it won't be the best use of your time, either.

 ### Ask for context, not a step-by-step solution

-In most of the time, you won't be provided with all the answers and step-by-step solution.
-Most of the tasks will lack description.
+Most of the time, you won't be provided with all the answers and step-by-step solutions.
+Majority of the tasks will lack description.
 Or even if they don't, it's super easy to misunderstand the content.
 There's also a limit in hand-holding you can get.
 Don't demand it.
-At least try to think about a solution yourself.
-Make sure to have enough context.
+Make sure to have enough context and at least try to think about a solution yourself.

 ### Think first

 I guess the heading speaks for itself, and also kind of summarizes the whole problem.
 Don't write code blindly.
-Think about it first.
+Think about the task first.
 And think about what the problem is.

 ---